Plum

 A plum is a fruit of some species in Prunus subg.
 Prunus.
-Dried plums are called prunes.
+Dried plums are usually called prunes.

+Plums are likely to have been one of the first fruits domesticated by humans, with origins in Eastern Europe, the Caucasus Mountains and China.
+They were brought to Britain from Asia, and their cultivation has been documented in Andalusia, southern Spain.
+Plums are a diverse group of species, with trees reaching a height of 5–6 m when pruned.
+The fruit is a drupe, with a firm and juicy flesh.
+Plums can be eaten fresh, dried to make prunes, used in jams, or fermented into wine and distilled into brandy.
+Plum seeds (also called kernels) contain the cyanide-like poison, amygdalin, a cyanogenic glycoside.

+In 2023, China produced 55% of the world total of plums.
+Japanese or Chinese plums dominate the fresh fruit market, while European plums are also common in some regions.

 History

-Plums may have been one of the first fruits domesticated by humans.
+Plums are likely to have been one of the first fruits domesticated by humans.
 Three of the most abundantly cultivated species are not found in the wild, only around human settlements: Prunus domestica has been traced to East European and Caucasian mountains, while Prunus salicina and Prunus simonii originated in China.
 Plum remains have been found in Neolithic age archaeological sites along with olives, grapes and figs. According to Ken Albala, plums originated in Iran.
 They were brought to Britain from Asia.

 An article on plum tree cultivation in Andalusia (southern Spain) appears in Ibn al-'Awwam's 12th-century agricultural work, Book on Agriculture.

+Plum cultivation is recorded in medieval monasteries in England.
+A garden with 'ploumes' and 'bulaces' is referred to by Chaucer.

+The cultivation of plums increased during the 17th and 18th centuries.
+During this period greengages were given their English name and the Mirabelle plum became firmly established.
+Advances in the development of new varieties in England were made by Thomas Rivers.
+Two examples of River's work are the varieties Early Rivers and Czar.
+Both are still esteemed.
+The fame of the Victoria plum, first sold in 1844, has been put down to good marketing rather than any inherent quality.